On demand buses hitting the road in Macquarie Park

 Eight On Demand Transport service pilots will operate in the North West, South West, West, Eastern Suburbs, Northern Beaches, Sutherland Shire and Central Coast, allowing customers to book transport from or near their home to a local transport hub or other centres including local hospitals.

-Starting in early 2018, the Macquarie Park pilot will transport workers living within 15 kilometres of the precinct, with fares starting at $2.60.
-Customers will be able to book online, by phone or via an app.
+Starting in early 2018, the Macquarie Park pilot will start to operate within 15 kilometres of the precinct to transport workers living in the area.
+Fares will start at $2.60 and customers will be able to book online, by phone or via an app.

 This service will be run by Keolis Downer and use a fleet of eight mini vans, six mini buses and one wheelchair accessible vehicle during weekday peaks and shoulders.